Jessica Küpper

 Introduction to the fundamental principles of experimental design, hypothesis formulation, data collection, statistical analysis, literature search and review, developing a research plan, and scientific communications and reporting applied to bioengineering research.
 Introduction to the ethical issues encountered in biomedical research with human and animal subjects including informed consent, confidentiality, privacy, and research ethics boards.

-MEC E 451 - Mechanical Vibrations
+MEC E 360 - Mechanical Design II

 MEC E 468 - Numerical Simulation in Mechanical Engineering Design